Sicilian School: Realism and parody: Cielo d'Alcamo

 Though lyric poetry prevailed at Frederick's (and later Manfredi's) court, it is at this time that we have an interesting exception in Rosa fresca aulentissima (transl: "Fresh very perfumed rose"), widely known as Contrasto and attributed to Cielo d'Alcamo (also known as Ciullu di Vincenzullu.
 The modern form of "Cielo" is "Michele".), about which modern critics have much exercised themselves.
-This Contrasto is written in a Sicilian language close to that spoken in the city of Messina, with several influences from continental Italian variants.
-The subject is a humorous fight between two young lovers, a kind of poetry quite common in the Middle Ages (as contrasti or pastorelle).
-It is about a young suitor who sneaks into the garden of a young lady from a rich Sicilian family and secretly declares his love to her.
-He then tries to seduce the girl with his one-liners; she berates him for his "ill" intentions and keeps him at bay to protect her honor, but her prudeness proves eventually to be just a love game: she gives in completely to his bold advances.
-However, the language uses much of the courtly language of lyric poetry and the result is a parody of the Sicilian School's clichés.
+This Contrasto is written in a Sicilian language close to that spoken in the city of Messina, with several influences from mainland Italian dialects.
+The subject is humorous debate between two young lovers, a kind of poetry quite common in the Middle Ages (as contrasti or pastorelle).
+Similarly to the balcony scene from William Shakespeare's Romeo and Juliet, a young suitor sneaks into the garden of a young lady from a noble family and declares his love for her.
+He tries to seduce the girl with one-liners, each of them a brutal parody of the Sicilian School's clichés relating to love poetry.
+In reply, the girl berates him for his "ill" intentions, vowing to protect her honour, but her prudishness is just a façade to force her admirer to keep trying harder, until at last she gives in completely to his bold advances.
+The language lampoons the courtly language of lyric poetry.
 The Contrasto belongs to the time of the emperor Frederick II (it can be dated between 1230 and 1250, but probably closer to the latter), and is also important as a proof that there once existed a popular, independent of literary, poetry prior to Frederick's times.
 Now most critics agree that the Contrasto of Cielo d'Alcamo is probably a scholarly re-elaboration of some lost popular song.
 It is perhaps the closest to a kind of poetry that has perished or which was smothered by the Sicilian literature of Frederick's.
 Its distinguishing feature was its hilarity and down-to-earthedness as opposed to the abstract verse of the Sicilian School.
 But it has been argued that its style betrays a profound knowledge of Frederick's movement and some critics have hinted the man who penned it must have been acquainted with or even been part of, the court itself.
 Given the highly satiric and erotic vein Ciullo d'Alcamo may well be a fictitious name.
 His Contrasto shows vigor and freshness in the expression of feelings: Such "low" treatment of the love-theme shows that its subject-matter is certainly popular.
 This poem sounds real and spontaneous, marked as it is by the sensuality characteristic of the people of southern Italy.